BICE

 Procedure

-A new application to become a Certified Ergonomist can easily be made via the ‘register’ button.
-A questionnaire about your education, work experience and continuing education will guide you through the criteria of Certified Ergonomist.
+A new application to become an Approved Ergonomist can easily be made via the ‘apply’ button.
+A questionnaire about your education, work experience and continuing education will guide you through the criteria of Approved Ergonomist.

 Committee

-The committee processes Certified Ergonomist applications and reviews the criteria.
-One usually does or does not meet the unambiguous criteria.
+The committee processes Approved Ergonomist applications and reviews the criteria.
+One usually does or does not meet the unified criteria.
 An individual pathway for training requirements is also reviewed by the committee.

-Each year this committee also reviews the achievements and continuing education of the Certified Ergonomist.
+Every year this committee also reviews the achievements and continuing education of the Approved Ergonomist.
 An important criterion for the achievements is “adapting the system to the person”.
 The 2 days of in-service training should be primarily ergonomics-related.

-The committee consists of assessors with international experience in accrediting ergonomists.
-They know and master the international criteria that serve as the basis for the title of Certified Ergonomist.
+The committee consists of assessors with international experience in recognizing ergonomists.
+They know and master the international criteria that serve as the basis for the title of Approved Ergonomist.